Goldfish are a very popular choice in the aquarium hobby. Winning my first goldfish (Moby) at the fair is what got me into fishkeeping many years ago.

 A small goldfish can be anywhere from 5-10 inches in length, depending on what breed you choose.

-As you can see, there’s no such thing as a tiny goldfish, they grow much bigger than most people realize!
+There’s no such thing as a tiny goldfish, they grow much bigger than most people realize!

 What is The Smallest Goldfish?